umbertogriffo/rag-chatbot/README.md

 When a user asks a question, the RAG ChatBot retrieves the most relevant sections from the Embedding database.
 Since the original question can't be always optimal to retrieve for the LLM, we first prompt an LLM to rewrite the question, then conduct retrieval-augmented reading.
 The most relevant sections are then used as context to generate the final answer using a local language model (LLM).
 Additionally, the chatbot is designed to remember previous interactions.
 It saves the chat history and considers the relevant context from previous conversations to provide more accurate answers.

-To deal with context overflows, we implemented two approaches:
+To deal with context overflows, we implemented three approaches:

 * `Create And Refine the Context`: synthesize a responses sequentially through all retrieved contents.
     * ![create-and-refine-the-context.png](images/create-and-refine-the-context.png)
 * `Hierarchical Summarization of Context`: generate an answer for each relevant section independently, and then hierarchically combine the answers.
     * ![hierarchical-summarization.png](images/hierarchical-summarization.png)
+* `Async Hierarchical Summarization of Context`: parallelized version of the Hierarchical Summarization of Context which lead to big speedups in response synthesis.

 ## Prerequisites